marilyne-linkurious/documentation/content/user/content/search/pattern.md

 Most graph database support a query language that can be used to express pattern queries in the graph.
-Neo4j supports the ` Cypher` language, Titan and DataStax Enterprise Graph support the `Gremlin` language and AllegroGraph supports the `SPARQL` language.
+Neo4j supports the ` Cypher` language, JanusGraph and DataStax Enterprise Graph support the `Gremlin` language and AllegroGraph and Stardog support the `SPARQL` language.

 In {{lke}}, you can directly use these query language from the **"Find" > "Patterns"** menu.